Using the GNU/Linux Operating System

 So that the kernel updates its partition table, it may be necessary to unplug and plug again the key.

-All information (obtained in expert mode) regarding the new partitions may be stored in one's referential.
+All information (obtained in expert mode) regarding the new partitions may be stored in one's repository.

 Erasing a Target Partition